theloneexplorerquest/study-notes/Java Concurrency In Practice/Thread_Safety.md

 Characterizes most race conditions—using a potentially stale observation to make a decision or perform a computation.

-check-then-act: you observe something to be true (file X doesn't exist) and then take action based on that observation (create X); but in fact the observation could have become invalid between the time you observed it and the time you acted on it
+check-then-act: you observe something to be true (file X doesn't exist) and then take action based on that observation (create X); but in fact the observation could have become invalid between the time you observed it and the time you acted on it.

+# Compound Actions
+Operations A and B are atomic with respect to each other if, from the perspective of a thread executing A, when another thread executes B, either all of B has executed or none of it has.

+# Locking
+ thread safety requires that invariants be preserved regardless of timing or interleaving of operations in multiple threads